Emmaf97/Frameworks_project/README.md

 #### Link to GithubRepo [click here](https://github.com/Emmaf97/Frameworks_project)
 `need to cmd + click on the above link`

-# Flask Project for Gym Website
+# Django Project for Call of Duty Zombies Fansite
 ## Goal of project
-### To allow newcomers to connect with trainers who specialise in different personal training programs.
-Allow seasoned veterans to get information on different workouts.
+### To allow people to post threads on how to complete Zombie Easter Eggs or how to play maps to higher rounds.

 # Creating Virtual Environment